 - Salt and pepper to taste

-- In a large cast iron skillet, cook sausage until cooked through.
+- In a, cook sausage until cooked through.

 - Stir cornstarch into the 1/2 cup water.
 Add the water/cornstarch mixture to the skillet with the sausage and sausage drippings.
 Stir well so the cornstarch absorbs the drippings.